tybens/leilanibender.com/blog/content/escape_analysis.md

 end
 ```

 Here, LuaJIT defers the write and *forwards* the data to the read.
-As a result, the allocation and read is very much removed.
+As a result, the allocation and read are very much removed.
 The forwarding destination is the point of escape, which is where the escape analysis comes in.

 LuaJIT has an explicit mark-and-sweep pass to do sinks.
 For an example that highlights the allocation sinking, LuaJIT performed on par with C++ and 700x faster than Lua.
 Specifically (taken from the [LuaJIT Blog](http://wiki.luajit.org/Allocation-Sinking-Optimization#implementation[)):